-Quality supervision and monitoring as close as possible to the needs of the doctoral student
+Quality supervision and monitoring as close as possible to the needs of the doctoral candidate

 Throughout the doctoral program, the role of the supervisor is to support doctoral students in the management of their doctoral project, to work with them to develop the research work plan, to ensure that deadlines are met in the overall project schedule and to provide the equipment and resources necessary for their work.

 The supervisor makes sure that doctoral students are properly integrated into the research team, and ensures that they become increasingly autonomous throughout the project.
 They provide bibliographical, scientific and methodological advice, and discuss and validate the results obtained with the student.
 They advise doctoral students on the use of their results (such as in publications, colloquia and patents).

 The supervisor also discusses career plans with doctoral students, allows them to take courses (or even recommends them) and puts them in touch with people in their professional network if this can help them prepare their future.

 To fulfil these roles, supervisors must devote a significant part of their time to doctoral students, agreeing to meet up regularly and frequently.
 This is why they can only supervise a limited number of doctoral projects simultaneously.
 The maximum number of doctoral students supervised by a thesis director is determined by the bylaws of the doctoral school to which they are affiliated.